-- 1. A GIS data file of potential wetland restoration sites within the study area with data needed to identify, assess, and prioritize potential preservation and restoration sites. - 2.
-Photo interpreted data for each potential wetland restoration site that can be used to assess the extent of wetland alteration at both the site- and landscape-scales.
+- 1. A GIS polygon layer of existing and potential wetland restoration sites within the study area. - 2.
+Attribute table populated with photo-interpreted data and natural resource information for each existing and potential wetland restoration site that can be used to assess the extent of wetland alteration at both the site and landscape scales, and the suitability of the site for preservation and restoration.